Qiang (historical people)

-Qiang (羌 (Qiāng, Ch'iang)) was a name given to various groups of people at different periods in ancient China.
-The Qiang people are generally thought to have been of Tibeto-Burman origin, though there are other theories.
+The Qiang (羌 (Qiāng, Ch'iang)) were a group of primarily Sino-Tibetan peoples who historically inhabited parts of western China.
+They are generally believed to have been Tibeto-Burman speakers, though few have also suggested that they were Indo-European.

+The Qiang were first mentioned in oracle bone inscriptions dating back to the Shang dynasty (c.
+1600–c.
+1046 BC).
+They were not a singular unified ethnicity, but were rather a broad collection of western tribes considered "foreign" by the Chinese.
+During the Han dynasty (202 BC–220 CE), the Qiang specifically referred to semi-nomadic herdsmen from Gansu and the Tibetan-Qinghai Plateau.
+Following their expansion into the Hexi Corridor in the 2nd century BCE, the Han came into constant conflict with the various local Qiang tribes such as the Shaodang and Xianlian, who formed loose confederations to resist Chinese rule for centuries.

+By the 4th century CE, many of the Qiang had been forcibly resettled within China Proper in eastern Gansu, Ningxia and northern Shaanxi.
+The Qiang are categorized as one of the "Five Barbarians" of the Sixteen Kingdoms.
+The Later Qin dynasty (384–417 CE) was founded by the Yao clan of the Shaodang.
+Meanwhile, the Qiang tribes that remained on the plateau were conquered by the Tuyuhun (284–670 CE) and Tibetan Empire (618–842 CE).
+During the Tang dynasty (618–907 CE), the Tangut branch of the Qiang offered their submission to the Chinese court, and later founded the Western Xia dynasty (1038–1227 CE).

-The Tangut people of the Tang, Song and Yuan dynasties may be of Qiang descent.
-The modern Qiang people as well as Tibetans may also have been descended in part from the ancient Qiang.
+As many of the western plateau tribes assimilated with the Han Chinese, Tibetans and other surrounding ethnic groups, the scope of the Qiang was gradually reduced to people living in the upper Min River valley in Sichuan.
+The modern Qiang people, Tibetans and various other Tibeto-Burman ethnic groups in southwestern China may have been descended in part from the ancient Qiang tribes.

 Etymology

 According to the Han dynasty dictionary Shuowen Jiezi, the Qiang were shepherds, and the Chinese character for Qiang (羌) was thus formed from the characters for "sheep" (羊) and "man" (人), and pronounced like the word for "sheep".
-Fengsu Tongyi also mentions that character of Qiang was formed from the words "sheep" and "man".
+Fengsu Tongyi also mentions that the character for Qiang was formed from the words "sheep" and "man".
 Modern scholars have attempted to reconstruct the ancient pronunciation of Qiang: sinologist Edwin Pulleyblank reconstructs it to *kʰiaŋ in Middle Chinese, while William H. Baxter and Laurent Sagart reconstruct the Old Chinese name of Qiang as *C.qʰaŋ.

-Qiangs are generally believed to be Tibeto-Burman speakers, although Christopher Beckwith proposes that the word "Qiang" may have an Indo-European etymology and that the Qiang were of Indo-European origin; Beckwith compares a proposed reconstruction of Qiang to *klaŋ in Old Chinese to the Tocharian word klānk, meaning "to ride, go by wagon", as in "to ride off to hunt from a chariot", so that Qiang could actually mean "charioteer".
+Christopher Beckwith proposes that the word "Qiang" may have an Indo-European etymology and that the Qiang were of Indo-European origin; Beckwith compares a proposed reconstruction of Qiang to *klaŋ in Old Chinese to the Tocharian word klānk, meaning "to ride, go by wagon", as in "to ride off to hunt from a chariot", so that Qiang could actually mean "charioteer".